strexx/Ultimate-Frisbee-App/README.md

 The client needs to have a fast and secure digital solution to confirm and store the final scores in the Leaguevine API, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.

-## The design problem
+### The design problem
 How can a webapp allows the client to serve real-time updates about the matches to the public and to make a

-## Assignment
+### Assignment
 Built an real-time, progressive enhanced and responsive web application.

 ### Target audience
-- The public who want to be updated with the latest scores.
+- **The public** who want to be updated with the latest scores.
-- The scorekeepers, present at the game who needs to keep score and insert those scores into the system.
+- **The scorekeepers** present at the game who needs to keep score and insert those scores into the system.
-- The client who wants to have the scores stored on a digital platform and updated within the Leaguevine App.
+- **The client** who wants to have the scores stored on a digital platform and updated within the Leaguevine App.

 ### Use cases
 What are the most important cases of the users for this app?